 Our agreements with Novogen are each summarized below.
-Each of these agreements was approved by a majority of our independent directors who did not have an interest in the transaction.
-We believe that each of our agreements with Novogen are on terms as favorable to us as we could have obtained from unaffiliated third parties.
 The following description is only a summary of what we believe are the material provisions of the agreements.
 Copies of the agreements have been filed with the Securities and Exchange Commission as exhibits to the registration statement of which this prospectus forms a part.